OrchardCMS/OrchardCore.Commerce/docs/features/exactly-payment.md

-# Exactly Payment
+# Exactly® Payment

 Orchard Core Commerce supports multiple [payment providers](payment-providers.md).
-[Exactly](https://exactly.com/) is one of the officially included ones.
+[Exactly®](https://exactly.com/) is one of the officially included ones.
 Unlike [our Stripe implementation](stripe-payment.md), it uses redirects to send you to a payment interface on their domain.

 To start using, follow these steps:

-1. Sign up to Exactly.
+1. Sign up to Exactly®.
 Please be sure to use [this link](https://application.exactly.com/?utm_source=partner&utm_medium=kirill&utm_campaign=LOMBIQ) to create your account.
 That way [Lombiq](https://lombiq.com) (the steward of the Orchard Core Commerce project) will get a commission on the payment fees, which helps cover some of the development costs of OCC.
 This is at no cost to you; the fees you pay are the same either way.
 2. Once they respond, ask your contact person for the following:
    - Whitelist for your web domain.
    - If needed, a sandbox project you can use for testing.